vadimcn/codelldb/README.md

 ## Regex Breakpoints
 When setting a function breakpoint, if the first character of the function name is '`/`', the rest of the string is interpreted as a regular expression.
-Thus shall cause a breakpoint to be set in every function matching the expression (the list of locations may be examined using the `break list` command).
+This shall cause a breakpoint to be set in every function matching the expression (the list of locations may be examined using `break list` command).

 ## LLDB Commands
 VS Code UI does not support all the bells and whistles that the underlying LLDB engine does.
 To access advanced features